Ringible/UWP-Version-1.0.1/README.md

 14. Click Install on the UWP extension:
 ![image](https://github.com/Ringible/UWP-Version-1.0.1/assets/143556044/937584c4-2dbc-4402-afe7-30337b8257e2)

-15. Confirm the download (for any safety concerns, all this extension does is add a button to your screen and open the roblox App):
+15. Confirm the download (for any safety concerns, all this extension does is add a button to your screen and open the roblox Microsoft App):
 ![image](https://github.com/Ringible/UWP-Version-1.0.1/assets/143556044/aaf3f48b-7f23-4827-bf18-e3dc913d0278)

 16. Once confirmed you are done!
 You have successfully installed UWP.

 # How do I use this?

-If you want to join any game using the UWP, click UWP on a game page and it should launch the roblox app:
+If you want to join any game using the UWP, click UWP on a game page and it should launch the roblox Microsoft app:
 ![image](https://github.com/Ringible/UWP-Version-1.0.1/assets/143556044/2135d732-65d5-455c-86e2-685b4f2bafd5)

 # Private Servers